iaretechnician/barebones-masterserver-wiki/Tips-on-Project-Structure.md

 ## Can I Do The Whole Project in One Scene?

 Yes, you can!
-This approach is great for development.
+This approach is great for development, or for small games.

 ## Tip For Faster Development

-Even if you have a special scene in which your clients connect to Master, authorize and do other stuff, it's great to automate this process in your game scenes, so you don't have to jump through scenes every time you want to test the game.
+Even if you have a special scene in which your clients connect to Master Server, authorize and do other stuff, it's great to automate this process in your game scenes, so you don't have to jump through scenes every time you want to test the game.

 An example might illustrate this point better: